You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 “I’ll have caffeine ready for us.”

 You match his wave.
-So-long.
-His wave continues until he turns the corner and accelerates away.
+So–long.
+He turns the corner and accelerates away.

 It is what it is.
 It will be what it will be.